Skin Lesion Removal Specialist Q&A

 At Dr. Shima Hadidchi MD Family Practice, our dedicated doctors offer a wide range of services including skin lesion removal.
-Book an appointment online today or come visit us at 12740 Hesperia Rd in Victorville, CA. Serving patients from Victorville, CA. Apple Valley, CA. Adelanto, CA. Hesperia, CA. Crestline, CA. Highland, CA. Barstow, CA.
+Contact us or book an appointment online today.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.

 Table of Contents:

 Skin lesions are a general term to refer to any abnormal growth or discoloration on the skin.
 They come in many shapes and sizes, and can impact our health negatively if not treated properly.
 At Dr. Shima Hadidchi MD Family Practice, we have certified specialists to help you remove your lesions and get back on the path to health!

 A skin lesion is an atypical growth or discolored area on the skin.
 There are a seemingly endless list of skin conditions that are considered skin lesions because “skin lesion” is a general term used to describe basically any growth or color change.
 Skin lesion growths could be dangerous and life threatening.
 Differentiating between benign and malignant is an important job of professionals, and a single picture to a dermatologist could reveal a mysterious growth to be a life threatening emergency.
 Here are some skin lesions one could have: